-Augsburg, in consortium with other colleges and universities, offers programs through HECUA in full semester programs in Norway, Ecuador, Ireland, Guatemala, and the Twin Cities.
+Augsburg, in consortium with other colleges and universities, offers full semester programs in Norway, Ecuador, Ireland, Bangladesh, and the Twin Cities.
 All programs emphasize the impact of civic engagement, social change and cross-cultural factors on the human community.
-HECUA programs emphasize intense language experience, internships, and/or field study.
+HECUA programs emphasize intense language experience, internships, and field study.